 (pramlintide acetate) Injection

-SYMLIN (pramlintide acetate injection) is used with insulin and has been associated with an increased risk of insulin-induced severe hypoglycemia, particularly in patients with type 1 diabetes.
-When severe hypoglycemia associated with SYMLIN (pramlintide acetate injection) use occurs, it is seen within 3 hours following a SYMLIN (pramlintide acetate injection) injection.
-If severe hypoglycemia occurs while operating a motor vehicle, heavy machinery, or while engaging in other high-risk activities, serious injuries may occur.
-Appropriate patient selection, careful patient instruction, and insulin dose adjustments are critical elements for reducing this risk.
+SYMLIN use with insulin increases the risk of severe hypoglycemia, particularly in patients with type 1 diabetes.
+When severe hypoglycemia occurs, it is seen within 3 hours following a SYMLIN injection.
+Serious injuries may occur if severe hypoglycemia occurs while operating a motor vehicle, heavy machinery, or while engaging in other high-risk activities.
+Appropriate patient selection, careful patient instruction, and insulin dose reduction are critical elements for reducing this risk.

-SYMLIN® (pramlintide acetate) Injection is an antihyperglycemic drug for use in patients with diabetes treated with insulin.
+SYMLIN® (pramlintide acetate) injection is an anti-diabetic medication for use in patients with diabetes treated with insulin.
 Pramlintide is a synthetic analog of human amylin, a naturally occurring neuroendocrine hormone synthesized by pancreatic beta cells that contributes to glucose control during the postprandial period.
 Pramlintide is provided as an acetate salt of the synthetic 37-amino acid polypeptide, which differs in amino acid sequence from human amylin by replacement with proline at positions 25 (alanine), 28 (serine), and 29 (serine).

-The structural formula of pramlintide acetate is as shown:
+The structural formula of pramlintide acetate is shown below:

-SYMLIN (pramlintide acetate injection) is formulated as a clear, isotonic, sterile solution for subcutaneous (SC) administration.
-SYMLIN (pramlintide acetate injection) vials contain 0.6 mg/mL of pramlintide (as acetate), 2.25 mg/mL of metacresol as a preservative, D-mannitol as a tonicity modifier, and acetic acid and sodium acetate as pH modifiers.
-SYMLIN (pramlintide acetate injection) has a pH of approximately 4.0.
+SYMLIN is formulated as a clear, isotonic, sterile solution for subcutaneous administration.
+The disposable multidose SymlinPen® pen-injector contains 1000 mcg/mL of pramlintide (as acetate).
+The formulation contains 2.25 mg/mL of metacresol as a preservative, D-mannitol as a tonicity modifier, acetic acid, sodium acetate as pH modifiers, and water for injection.
+SYMLIN has a pH of approximately 4.0.